janbalangue/jaycodes/README.md

-hi Full-stack Software Engineer who offers quick, quality-focused iteration at scale to design and develop secure applications.
+Full-stack Software Engineer who offers quick, quality-focused iteration at scale to design and develop secure applications.
 Passionate about good design principles to facilitate long-term planning and proactively reduce rework.

 A leader in mentoring junior engineers and an experienced tester at the unit, integration, and E2E levels.
 Adept in TypeScript, Java/Spring Boot, and SQL, with a track record of reducing costs, improving customer experience, and supporting enterprise-scale systems.